 PUT YOUR IDEAS INTO ACTION

-- Navigate unforeseen challenges to implementation
+- Navigate risks and challenges to project implementation

-- Connect to a network of proactive problem solvers
+- Network with proactive problem solvers

-- Build internal and external partnerships to raise the profile of your services
+- Build internal and external partnerships

-WHO SHOULD ATTEND?
+WHO SHOULD ATTEND

 Legal information professionals, law librarians in every setting and type of library, professionals looking for a new approach to problem solving